 Harassment/Discrimination Forms

 Please refer to procedures coded to the 03.162 policy area.
-Those procedures provide the opportunity for an employee to report violation(s) of Board Policy 03.262 and to secure at the lowest administrative level an equitable, prompt, and satisfactory solution.
+Those procedures provide the opportunity for an employee to report violation(s) of Board Policy 03.262 and to secure at the lowest administrative level an equitable and prompt resolution.

 EXPLANATION: THIS CHANGE IS TO CLARIFY THAT THE CPA/CPA FIRM SELECTED FOR DISTRICT AUDITS MUST MEET THE REQUIREMENTS OF THE STATE COMMITTEE FOR SCHOOL DISTRICT AUDITS.